Samuel Leenderts, Teacher, Masibambane Secondary School, Western Cape

 Why did you create this innovation?

 Siyavula addresses the poor mathematics performance of secondary school students across Africa.
-Poor performance of African countries in international STEM benchmark tests are well documented.
-OECD analysis has shown that improvements in mathematics strongly correlate with economic growth.
-For African youth to thrive in the world of work they require access to effective and scalable interventions.
+OECD analysis has shown that improvements in Mathematics strongly correlate with economic growth.
+For African youth to thrive in the future world of work, they require access to effective and scalable interventions that will open the doors of opportunity to tertiary studies and in-demand careers.

 How does your innovation work in practice?